adarsh27april/e-commerce/process.md

 1. Create a folder utils inside backend. then create errorHandle.js

-2. create js class ErrorHandler, note that in JS the name of classfirst letter is capital.
+2. create js class ErrorHandler, note that in JS first letter is capital in the name of class.

    ```js
    The given code defines a class called `ErrorHander`, which extends the built-in `Error` class in JavaScript.
 This class is designed to handle errors in a more structured and customizable way.